aws-samples/eks-workshop-v2/website/docs/observability/opensearch/access-opensearch.md

 ![OpenSearch login](./assets/opensearch-login.png)

+Select the Global tenant as shown below.
 Tenants in OpenSearch can be used to safely share resources such as index patterns, visualizations and dashboards.
-For this lab we will use the Global tenant that is shared across all users.

 ![OpenSearch login confirmation](./assets/opensearch-confirm-2.png)

-You should see the dashboard we loaded in Step 2.
+You should see a dashboard called "EKS Workshop - Kubernetes Events Dashboard", which we loaded in Step 2.
 The dashboard is currently empty since there is no data in OpenSearch yet.
+Keep this browser tab open or save the dashboard URL.
+We will return to the dashboard in the next section.

 ![OpenSearch login confirmation](./assets/opensearch-dashboard-launch.png)